Bioconductor/BioC2019/docs/workshops.md

   will be plenty of time for students to ask questions about how to apply the infrastructure to their particular use case.

 - Zhaleh Safikhani, Petr Smirnov, Benjamin Haibe-Kains. _Biomarker discovery from large pharmacogenomics datasets_.
-This workshop will focus on the challenges encountered when applying machine learning techniques in complex, high dimensional biological data.
+[Workshop Syllabus & Materials][Safikhani_Pharmacogenomics] This workshop will focus on the challenges encountered when applying machine learning techniques in complex, high dimensional biological data.
 In particular, we will focus on biomarker discovery from